-One could imagine using an auxiliary server in other ways in support of password-based authentication.
+One could imagine other uses of an auxiliary server to support of password-based authentication.
 However, the architecture proposed here is clean and simple, reverts to current practice if auxiliary server files are compromised, and is even robust against auxiliary server failure (if one allows logins with honeywords).